Centrattic/conversation-continuation/README.md

 * ** I NEED SOME WAY OF EVALUATING FOR MYSELF THAT A MODEL IS GOOD ENOUGH FOR RL **
 * Switch to llama-3-8b.
 Apparently steering is good on this??
 According to friend.
 Or gemma or deepseek MOEs or something.
 Try qwen possibly too
 * Make context as long as possible, you can do more than 8.
 Mistral 2048 max is tooo small.
 This will make even better (friend says so)
+* Rud. said something he's trying is RL with ground truth as well, and then modified ground truth --> wonder if this is closer to SL or something, the goal is to bring out the capability of the model but this is much less obvious than like the helpful vs. harmful case

 ### Version 2.5: Steering vector optimization!
 (7/25/25)
 * Okay.
 So first thing, before RLHF, I kind of want to try steering optimization.
 Apparently something like activation norm in downstream layers actually works for this according to a friend doing research here + refusal paper.
 So should be possible to Optuna my steering vectors and make them actually good + entertaining